itu-bdsa/lecture_notes/sessions/session_01/Slides.md

 Co-authored-by: Eduard <edka@itu.dk>"
 ```
-- Inspect the history of this repository with `git log` and discuss the output with your neighbor.
+- Inspect the history of this repository with `git log`, your file manager, use `git hash-object` and discuss the output with your neighbor.

 More on the topic: <a href="https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors"> GitHub documentation</a> and a good <a href="https://stackoverflow.com/a/7442255">StackOverlow Answer</a>